giantswarm/custom-container-images/README.md

 Because of bugs in CircleCI, if you for example omit the starting / ending `/`, or you include the `/` after the flavour, it will not parse the regex correctly and will skip the job.

+In case you have multiple tags stating with the same prefix, e.g. `nginx` and `nginx-gs`, then the `nginx-gs` tag will trigger the `nginx` one too because the regex will match it.
+But `architect` will handle it correctly.
+It is simply that we end up with a useless artifact, but oh well.

 ### Tag pushing limitations

 According to CircleCI doc: https://circleci.com/docs/workflows/#executing-workflows-for-a-git-tag there can be